Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: It’s extremely unusual that they sell dust.

-RANDOM MAN: I waited a long time, as long as I physically could.
+PECK THE PERVERT: I waited a long time, as long as I physically could.

 DAR: Um…

-RANDOM MAN: I hope you consume things like food or liquid so that you need to go back in there cause I'll be in there.
+PECK THE PERVERT: I hope you consume things like food or liquid so that you need to go back in there cause I’ll be in there.

 BORY: Hey, hey, hey!
 Peck, get away from my table!
 Are you being creepy again?
 Get back in the bathroom.

-PECK: I dunno, I've got one speed, you call it what you want.
+PECK THE PERVERT: I dunno, I’ve got one speed, you call it what you want.

 PLECK: Ugh.